Youth Nature Immersion FAQs

-Through The Trees nature immersion homeschool programs for ages 4-17 takes place on our new Freeport, Maine property - over 50 beautiful wooded acres with trails, a pond, field and the beautiful Frost Gully Brook.
+Through The Trees nature immersion programs for ages 4-17 take place on our Freeport, Maine property - over 50 beautiful wooded acres with trails, a pond, field and the beautiful Frost Gully Brook.
 Kids and teens spend their time outdoors exploring, learning gardening and nature skills, making new friends and having wholesome, unplugged fun!
 Currently this program is offered on Monday, Tuesday, Wednesday and Thursdays for four different age groups.

 - How does my child benefit from your nature immersion programs?

 The benefits of being in nature have been well documented.
 Being immersed in nature supports every domain of development - physical, emotional, intellectual, spiritual and social.

 According to the Children and Nature Network, spending more time in nature:

 * Improves Academic Performance